m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/primitives/parent-child.md

 # Parent-child Relationships

-Entities can contain other entities.
+Nodes can contain other nodes.
 This is called a parent-child relationship.
-The parent entity is the entity that contains the child entity.
-We've seen this already: a `Scene` has been the parent of all the other entities we've created so far.
+The parent node is the node that contains the child node.
+We've seen this already: a `Scene` has been the parent of all the other nodes we've created so far.
 For example, we added a `Label` to a `Scene` by calling `sceneOne.addChild(helloLabel)`.

-But every entity can be the parent of another entity.
+But every node can be the parent of another node.
 For example, a `Scene` can be the parent of a `Shape`.
 That `Shape` can be the parent of another `Shape`.
 And that `Shape` can be the parent of a `Label`.

 ## Four things to know about parent-child relationships

-1. A `Scene` can't be the child of another entity.
+1. A `Scene` can't be the child of another node.
 A `Scene` is the top of the hierarchy and can only be a parent.
 2. A parent can have zero or more children, but a child can have only one parent.
 3. When positioning children within a parent `Scene`, the `{ x: 0, y: 0 }` position is the upper-left corner of the `Scene` -- we've seen this already.
-4. When positioning children within a parent of any other kind of entity, the `{ x: 0, y: 0 }` position is the _center of the parent entity_.
+4. When positioning children within a parent of any other kind of node, the `{ x: 0, y: 0 }` position is the _center of the parent node_.

-Why a different coordinate system for children when the parent is a `Scene` versus when the parent is any other kind of entity?
+Why a different coordinate system for children when the parent is a `Scene` versus when the parent is any other kind of node?
 Because the `Scene` represents the entire display area, it's useful to have a coordinate system that starts in the upper-left corner.
-But when positioning children within a parent entity, it's more useful to have a coordinate system that starts in the center of the parent entity: usually, you want to position the child in the center of the parent.
+But when positioning children within a parent node, it's more useful to have a coordinate system that starts in the center of the parent node: usually, you want to position the child in the center of the parent.

 :::note